JuliaGPU/CUDA.jl/docs/src/development/profiling.md

 launching Julia with `-g0`.
 Conversely, launching with `-g2` will emit additional debug information, which can be useful in combination with tools like `cuda-gdb`, but might hurt performance or code size.

-!!! warning

-    Due to bugs in LLVM and CUDA, debug info emission is unavailable in Julia 1.4 and higher.